dfelinto/blender-manual/manual/vitals/default_scene.rst

 .. admonition:: User Preferences Window
    :class: note

-   For more information about the Editor Window for User Preferences or how to clean your preferences manually, please read the chapter about :doc:`User Preferences <preferences>`
+   For more information about the Editor Window for User Preferences or how to clean your preferences manually, please read the chapter about :doc:`User Preferences </preferences>`